cpmcdona/cpmcdona.github.io/_pages/people.md

+---
+layout: archive
+title: "People"
 permalink: /people/
-title: "McDonald Research Group"
 author_profile: true
 redirect_from:
- - "/people/"
- - "/people.html"
+  - /people.html
+---

+{% include base_path %}

 This is a page not in the menu.
 You can use markdown in this page.